Head-on collisions of $\ell$-boson stars: Models for l -boson star binaries

 As mentioned above, in this work we consider two possible systems.
 We shall refer to the first system as coherent state and to the second as incoherent state.
 The functional description of both states is as follows.

 i) Coherent states.
 For this case, both $\ell$-boson stars are made up of the same set of scalar fields.
-Such scenario is modelled with a single set of fields, initially accumulated at two (essentially) disjoint spatial regions, that is:
+Such a scenario is modeled with a single set of fields, initially accumulated at two (essentially) disjoint spatial regions, that is:

 For this system there are $2\ell+1$ independent fields to describe the binary.
 In this scenario a single set of fields fills up spacetime, which can nonetheless clump at two different locations, forming two $\ell$-boson stars centered at different positions.